 - Augmented Reality (AR)

 Retailers like The Home Depot are using AR applications to help consumers envision furniture, fixtures and home décor in their homes to ensure a proper fit before they buy.
 Considering that many products in these categories can be bulky and a challenge to return if consumers are unhappy when the item arrives in their home, AR is a strategic sales tool.
 Shoppers will soon be able to use the AR feature on Home Depot’s mobile website for greater convenience and consumer confidence.
+AR is also gaining strategic significance in the beauty and apparel categories because the technology boosts consumer confidence by allowing them to try before they buy, such as digital cosmetics makeovers.
+Allowing consumers to preview their purchase acts as a win-win by building brand trust sales and consumer satisfaction, and reducing product returns.

 We’ve watched the growing consumer demand for transparency across the retail supply chain.
 Now Leanne Kemp, CEO at Everledger states consumers demand and deserve the truth – and blockchain allows them to hold brands accountable.
 That’s because blockchain is an online public ledger for secure, transparent information sharing during a period when consumers increasingly demand to know exactly what is in their food and where their products come from.
 Venture capitalist Ken Seiff went so far as to boldly proclaim that blockchain will be just as disruptive as the Internet.
+To date, Walmart is among retail leaders investing in this new technology to gain a competitive advantage through operational efficiencies.
+Using blockchain helped Walmart track fresh produce from farm to shelf in two seconds compared to six days without blockchain.
+Beyond these efficiencies, blockchain helps to protect consumers and retail companies against counterfeit products and unsafe or poor quality items, which reduces risk.

 - Internet of Things (IoT)